zdimension/blog/_posts/2023-12-23-calculator-review-burroughs-c3155.md

 {% picture DSC02668.JPG --alt A dark grey calculator with a dark VFD (Vacuum Fluorescent) display on top showing zeroes, and a keyboard of thick plastic keys. --cover true %}

 It's a charming old 1970s calculator rocking a VFD display and an ostensibly 1970s design.
 It's also known, maybe more widely, as the Sharp QT-8D, of which it is a clone made by Burroughs for sale in the US.
 Both devices are pretty much identical, except for the layout of the operation keys.
+It was also sold in other countries under the names Facit 1115 and Addo-X 9354, and reverse-engineered in the USSR under the name Elektronika EKVM 24-71.

 ## The Outside